subquery/documentation/docs/academy/herocourse/module6.md

 A popular question when creating SubQuery projects is how do I know what data I can extract from the Polkadot blockchain?
 There are several resource options:

-1. Polkadot documentation
+1. Polkadot documentation.
-2. Polkadot blockchain explorer
+2. Polkadot blockchain explorer.
 3. Interacting with the Polkadot API directly.

 Note: These options may also apply to other blockchains.